 Below is my query letter for Millennial Fish:

-Millennial Fish is This Side of Paradise meets On the Road in the style of a wry John Green, written for, by, and about the millennial generation.
-Familiar yet unexpected, and entirely captivating, Millennial Fish is the story of a teenager who finds himself when he finds a girl, then loses the girl, and finds himself once again on the American Road.
+Millennial Fish is This Side of Paradise meets On the Road in the style of a conversational, self-aware, and au courant John Green, written for, by, and about the millennial generation.
+Familiar yet unexpected, and entirely captivating, Millennial Fish is the story of a teenager who finds himself when he finds a girl, then loses the girl, and finds himself once again on the American road.

-Through Kenneth, the novel examines the effect of parentification in a household coping with addiction and depression, as well as offering a sympathetic portrait of an adolescent with reluctant thoughts of becoming a school shooter.
-By becoming the friend that Kenneth needed, Alexander learns that helping just one person can make all the difference in the world.
+Through the outcast Kenneth, the titular ‘millennial fish,’ the novel examines the effect of parentification in a household coping with addiction and depression, as well as offering a sympathetic portrait of an adolescent with reluctant plans to bring a gun to school.
+By becoming the friend that Kenneth needed, Alexander prevents a school shooting and learns that helping just one person can make all the difference in the world.

-After a year exploring their first serious relationship, Alex and Lila break up shortly after high school graduation when Lila moves to New York.
+After a year exploring their first serious relationship, Alexander and Lila break up shortly after high school graduation when Lila moves to New York.
 Alex soon misses what he once had and sets off on a cross-country road trip with Kenneth to win back Lila in the second half of the novel.
-But after driving thousands of miles, Alex unexpectedly fails to win her back, and he learns an important lesson about the individuality of others.
-Alex returns home with new wisdom, looking forward to whatever his future may hold.
+However, after driving thousands of miles, Alex unexpectedly fails to change her mind, and he learns an important lesson about the individuality and agency of others, especially women.
+Alex returns home with Kenneth and new wisdom, looking forward to whatever his future may hold.

-Every generation has a road novel, and the climate in the US is ripe for a millennial epic; especially in this time of divisiveness, when our entire generation feels so alienated, a story of unity, self-discovery, and understanding is needed.
+Every generation has a road novel, and the climate in the US is ripe for a YA/New-adult millennial epic, especially in this time of divisiveness.
+Because our entire generation feels so marginalized and alienated, a story of unity, self-discovery, and understanding is so desperately sought and needed.

 As stated in your guidelines, I have included____.